What is Dengue Fever?

 - Get intravenous (IV) fluid and electrolyte replacement

-- Take blood pressure as advised by doctor
+- Take blood pressure as advised by the doctor

 - Consider blood transfusion to replace blood loss